 • Where is the suspect?

 These decisions will arrive in rapid fire and the truth is you won’t move through “observe, orient, decide and act” as smoothly as water being poured from a pitcher.
 If you can’t see, then you might very well freeze in the orientation phase.
 Considering all of the information that’s pouring in and colliding with personal bias, reluctance and disbelief, it’s a wonder orientation can occur at all!
 But it can and does for the truly prepared.

-Your tactics and techniques must be “trained in” so that you can run on autopilot during a conflict.
+Your tactics and techniques must be “trained in” (what the motor learning community calls "automaticity") so that you can run on autopilot during a conflict.
 Additionally, it’s a very good idea to keep your skill set(s) as simple as possible.
 Simple techniques might not look as cool as others, but “tacti-cool” seldom wins the fight and can certainly get you killed.

 In the end, it’s not about how tight a group you can shoot on the range or if you can win the local shooting competition, it’s about whether or not you can hold your shit together during the most stressful event you’ll ever experience and take the actions needed to prevail—not just survive.
 A quote I’ve used many times sums it up: “Right now someone is training so that when they meet you, they beat you.
 Train hard and stay on guard.”
 Amen…